Are you trying to find activities for your kids so they don’t waste their days away watching TV?

 Once the TV is on, it can be hard to get your kids to unplug from their favorite shows.
 A day can quickly go by with nothing being accomplished.

 Although an occasional TV day is ok, spending the entire day this way isn’t good for your kids.
+I’m so worried about keeping my kids safe that I’m constantly reading articles like how to keep kids safe when gaming online.
+I don’t mind my kids playing online, but I’d prefer they go outside and have fun!
 So, I’ve come up with a list of screen-free activities for kids of all ages.

 Screen-Free Activities for Kids

 Instead of watching TV this summer, break out the markers and crayons.
 Your kids will enjoy drawing pictures of their favorite things.
 If you have older kids, you can even have them write a short story to go along with their pictures.
 You can even shake things up by writing down short story or picture ideas on paper and have them draw an idea out of a hat.
 Here are some other screen-free activities for artistic kids:

 - Enjoy these inspirational coloring pages for kids.

 - Try a new art medium – pastels, watercolors, clay, stamp pads, etc.

 - Little ones can create easy fingerprint flowers.